UCLA-VAST/recut/README.md

 in terms of software reproducibility, package and dependency management, and solving versioning issues in multi-language repositories.
 You can install Nix on any Linux distribution, MacOS and Windows (via WSL).

+# Scientific Motivation
+The execution pattern and partitioning strategy resembles this [paper]( https://arxiv.org/abs/1811.00009), however we build on top of the [VDB library](https://github.com/AcademySoftwareFoundation/openvdb) for performance in sparse large-scale settings.

 # Cite
 If you find this software helpful please consider citing the [preprint](https://www.biorxiv.org/content/10.1101/2021.12.07.471686v2.full).